djalbat/reaction-with-style/README.md

 `;
 ```
-Finally for class components, if you include a `render()` method not in the class being extended but in the class doing the extending, so to speak, you again need to utilise the `retrieveClassName()` function:
+Finally, for class components, if you include a `render()` method not in the class being extended but in the class doing the extending, so to speak, you again need to utilise the `retrieveClassName()` function:

 ```js
 class MainButton extends Button {